 Advanced Care for Newborns

-Physicians throughout Michigan refer their high-risk obstetrics patients to DMC Women and Infant Services, in part because of the world-class neonatal care available here.
-With nationally recognized experts and innovative diagnostic tools and therapies, no hospital in Michigan provides more advanced care for newborns.
+Physicians throughout Michigan refer their high-risk obstetrics patients to DMC Women and Infant Services, in part because of the neonatal care available, and the maternal special care unit at DMC Hutzel Women’s Hospital, which is the only one in

-A step below the level of advanced care available in our Neonatal Intensive Care Unit (NICU), the Special Care Nursery at Hutzel Women’s Hospital provides specialized care and monitoring for newborns who are facing complications during their first days of life.
-The Nursery is staffed by specially trained nurses and respiratory therapists and is prepared for several therapies, including IV therapy, oxygen, nutritional therapy and phototherapy.
+A step below the level of advanced care available in our Neonatal Intensive Care Unit (NICU), the Special Care Nursery (SCN) at both DMC Hutzel Women’s Hospital and DMC Huron Valley-Sinai Hospital, provide specialized care and monitoring for newborns who are facing complications during their first days of life.
+The

-The Neonatal Intensive Care Unit (NICU) at Hutzel Women’s Hospital provides advanced care to critically ill newborns and premature babies - some delivered as early as 23 weeks.
-Whether they are born at Hutzel or transferred from other hospitals, infants here receive multidisciplinary care from southeast Michigan’s most experienced NICU team.
+The Neonatal Intensive Care Unit (NICU) at DMC Hutzel Women’s Hospital and DMC Sinai-Grace Hospital provide advanced care to critically ill newborns and premature babies, some delivered as early as 23 weeks.
+Whether they are born at a DMC hospital

 - Registered nurses with extensive training in newborn care